ADVERTISEMENT

 How did it all start?
 Jimmy earned the first gold record for the family, singing “My Little Darling” in Japanese at the young age of seven.
 The Osmonds followed quickly in his footsteps with “One Bad Apple” recorded on MGM records, going straight to No.1, and Marie’s “Paper Roses” made her the first female country artist to have her debut single hit No.1 on the charts.

 But enough of the chart facts — how did all this happen?
 Where did they come from?
-And why don’t we have an Osmonds in 2011?
+And why don’t we have Osmonds in 2011?

 The Osmond Brothers’ career began in 1958 when Alan, Wayne, Merrill, and Jay began singing barbershop music for local audiences in and around their hometown of Ogden, Utah.
 They originally performed to earn money to buy hearing aids and serve missions for their church.